Citation, DOI & article data

 Taken as a group, there is a moderate male predilection with a M:F ratio of 2:1, although this is only true of group 3 and 4 tumors 8.

 They usually present in childhood with 77% of cases before the age of 19.
-The median age of diagnosis is 9 years.
+Peak incidence is between 3 and 7 years of age 17.
 When diagnosed in adulthood, they typically present in the 3rd and 4th decades and are more likely to arise in atypical locations (see below).
 When they present in adulthood, there is often a better prognosis.

-Importantly age of presentation and gender ratio is influenced by tumor genomics 7-9,12:
+Importantly the age of presentation and gender ratio is influenced by tumor genomics 7-9,12,17:

 - children and adults (not seen in infancy)